wp-plugins/wp-piwik/readme.txt

 == Changelog ==

+= 0.9.9.8 =
+* Feature: Per post stats (shown at the edit post page)
+* Feature: Track RSS views using a measurement pixel

 = 0.9.9.7 =
 * Bugfix: Error messages won't by cached anymore
 * Bugfix: Custom vars will now be added properly